- Need: An increased interest among young people to pursue a medical career in rural North Carolina

 As a result, two UNC School of Medicine students started Project PROMISE (Providing Rural Opportunities in Medicine through Inspiring Service and Education).
 Based in Spruce Pine, North Carolina, the educational and experiential pipeline program was intended to pique the interest of high school students not only in pursuing a career in medicine, but also in returning to practice in rural North Carolina.

-Through an application and interview process, Project PROMISE selects up to 3 high school seniors who have an authentic interest in healthcare.
-Participating students are from Mitchell High School and Mountain Heritage High School, both located in rural areas in the western part of the state.
-Each student completes a semester-long course that includes weekly sessions taught by medical students, rotations in healthcare facilities throughout Mitchell and Yancey Counties, and several health-related service projects.
+Through an application and interview process, Project PROMISE selects up to 6 high school seniors who have an authentic interest in healthcare.
+Participating students are from Mitchell High School, McDowell High School, and Mountain Heritage High School.
+Each student completes a semester-long course that includes weekly sessions taught by medical students, rotations in healthcare facilities throughout Mitchell, Yancey, and McDowell Counties, and several health-related service projects.
 Through these elements, Project PROMISE provides their students with more than 135 credit hours and exposure to the following healthcare professions: dentistry, anesthesiology, obstetrics and gynecology, pediatrics, palliative care, family medicine, public health, geriatrics, pharmacotherapy, internal medicine, and radiology.

 This program is modeled after the Minority Medical Mentoring Program in Asheville and the University of Alabama Rural Health Leaders Pipeline.
 Project PROMISE is sustained through the help of these organizations: